Pinecone Launches Partner Program to Bring More Companies Into the AI Stack

 The Pinecone vector database is a key component of the AI tech stack, helping companies solve one of the biggest challenges in deploying GenAI solutions — hallucinations — by allowing them to store, search, and find the most relevant and up-to-date information from company data and send that context to Large Language Models (LLMs) with every query.
 This workflow is called Retrieval Augmented Generation (RAG), and with Pinecone, it aids in providing relevant, accurate, and fast responses from search or GenAI applications to end users.
 Pinecone is the market and technology leader, with a large existing ecosystem of integrated solutions and cloud partners.

-"Developers want a simple workflow even if their projects are incredibly ambitious," said Edo Liberty, Founder & CEO of Pinecone.
-"Pinecone is used alongside other core parts of the AI stack such as data processing, application monitoring, and model providers, so it's critically important to developers that these solutions work together seamlessly and reliably — this partner program is a huge leap in achieving that."
+"Developers want a simple workflow to build ambitious products quickly,” said Edo Liberty, Founder & CEO of Pinecone.
+“Pinecone is used alongside other core parts of the AI stack such as data processing, application monitoring, and model providers.
+It’s critically important that these solutions work together seamlessly and reliably — this partner program is a huge leap in achieving that.”

-The new program provides select partners with benefits to deliver competitive AI-building capabilities to their customers.
-They include streamlined integration options for a seamless user experience, usage reporting for greater visibility, and sales, marketing, and technical support to drive successful adoption.
+The new program lets selected partners deliver more competitive AI-building capabilities to their customers.
+These include streamlined integration options for a seamless user experience, usage reporting for greater visibility, and sales, marketing, and technical support to drive successful adoption.
 The program is launching with industry-leading and rapidly rising companies as launch partners, including Anyscale, Confluent, LangChain, Mistral, Monte Carlo, Nexla, Pulumi, Qwak, Together.ai, Vectorize, and Unstructured, with more to be announced.

 "With Apache Kafka® and Apache Flink® together as a complete data streaming platform, Confluent provides a simple solution for accessing and processing data streams from across the entire business to build a real-time, contextualized, and trustworthy data foundation to fuel GenAI applications," said Andrew Sellers, Head of Technology Strategy at Confluent.
 "As part of the Pinecone Partner Program, we'll be providing Pinecone users with even more metadata tied to these data streams — helping them to uncover more insights from data provenance and unlock greater value from RAG-enabled workloads."